The best way to travel between Nice and Monaco? The taxi boat.

 The taxi boat format is particularly well-suited to three situations:

-• VIP Guest Transfer towards an event (Grand Prix, gala, wedding in Monaco)
+• VIP Guest Escort towards an event (Grand Prix, gala, wedding in Monaco)

 • Crew or owner arrival on a yacht docked at Port Hercules since Nice Airport